thismusicdude/openapi-enums/README.md

   - "5"
   default: 5
 ```
-Babel throws `BABEL_PARSE_ERROR` with the code `MissingSemicolon`
+Babel throws `BABEL_PARSE_ERROR` with the code `MissingSemicolon`.
 Same error as described above.
 The generated code is the following:

 ```JavaScript
 /**
  * Allowed values for the <code>secondCase</code> property.
  * @enum {Number}